Earthquakes on May 7, 2026

 1.5 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.3 earthquake 158 km ESE of McCarthy, Alaska with origin time 17:37 UTC on May 7, 2026.
+A magnitude 2.3 earthquake was recorded 158 km ESE of McCarthy, Alaska on May 7, 2026 at 17:37 UTC.
 Coming 1 hours after a magnitude 2.8 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of just 1.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 Coordinates: 61.114°, -140.048°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07